On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics

 Next, we explain how to construct $\t : \LEnd(\sA_t) \to \NS(\sX_s)$, where the main novelty of our method lies.
 As in \cite{MPTate}, the key to construct $\t$ is to find, for each $\zeta \in \LEnd(\sA_{t})$, a characteristic $0$ point $\wt{t}$ on $\shS$ lifting $t$, such that (i) $\zeta$ deforms to $\sA_{\wt{t}}$ and (ii) $\wt{t}$ comes from a lifting $\wt{s}$ of $s$ via $\rho$.
 The existence of $\wt{t}$ which satisfies (i) was already shown in \cite{CSpin}.
-When $\rho$ is \'etale (or at least smooth), as in the K3 case, (ii) is automatically satisfied.
+When $\rho$ is \'etale (or at least smooth), (ii) is then automatically satisfied.
 This is where \cite{MPTate} crucially relies on the \'etaleness of $\rho$.

 The challenge to generalize this, especially when $\dim \sfM < \dim \shS$, is that there is no general way to characterize locally the image of $\rho$ in $\shS$, so for any given $\wt{t}$ one cannot decide directly whether it satisfies (ii) or not.
 Indeed, this is essentially a local Schottky problem, which is famously hard.
-To overcome this, we revisit Deligne's insight in \cite[Thm~1.6]{Del02} but replace the local crystalline analysis by a global topological one.
+To overcome this, we revisit Deligne's insight for \cite[Thm~1.6]{Del02} but replace the local crystalline analysis by a global and topological argument.